 “Making notes on the new contacts I meet jogs my memory and better enables me to ask them follow-up questions or reference something from our initial conversation the next time that I see them,” Shade told Business News Daily.

-Most new employees get a general sense of their company’s culture during the interview process, but hearing about it and actually being a part of it are two different things.
-Once you’re there, you need to embrace the culture to really become a part of it.
+Most new employees get a general sense of the company’s culture during the interview process, but hearing about it and actually being a part of it are two different things.
+Once you’re officially employed by the company, you need to embrace the culture to really become a part of it.

 “Be an actively engaged new employee,” Kerrigan said.
-“Volunteer to host a happy hour, join a committee, participate in philanthropic opportunities and get involved.
+“Volunteer to host a happy hour, join a committee, participate in philanthropic opportunities, and get involved.
 Actions speak louder than words, and your colleagues will appreciate your enthusiasm to be a part of the company culture.”

 “It’s vital that new hires know exactly what is expected of them in the first week,” Kerrigan said.
 “Be sure to create weekly and monthly checklists … and schedule frequent check-ins to maintain momentum.
 By preparing the new employee to take ownership and act as a participant in their onboarding, it creates a sense of accomplishment when the learning and tasks are completed.”